Significant Disproportionality Frequently Asked Questions (FAQ)

 • Indicator 4b compares discipline rates for all students with disabilities within a racial group to all students without disabilities.

-• Disproportionality in identification for special education, or Indicators 9 and 10, includes all students, such that the risk of students in one racial group identified as having a disability is compared to the risk of students of all other races identified as having a disability.
+• Significant Disproportionality in identification for special education includes all students, such that the risk of students in one racial group identified as having a disability is compared to the risk of students of all other races identified as having a disability.

 • Disproportionality methodology for identification, placement, and discipline consider reasonable progress and require alternate risk ratios and redirection of funds.
 Indicator 4 methodology includes none of these.